-Are you prepared to recognize and care for the many common dog health problems that your pup might face?
-This new medical data might surprise you!
+Are you prepared to recognize common dog health problems your pup might encounter?
+A new and informative study identifies them so you can better prevent them.

 You already know preventative care is essential in maintaining your pet’s good health and well being.
-And that’s why you’ll want to read the first of its kind and just-released 2011 “State of Pet Health” Report from Banfield Pet Hospital.
+And that’s why you’ll want to read the 2016 “State of Pet Health” Report from Banfield Pet Hospital.

-Compiled from medical data from more than 2.1 million dogs and 450,000 cats that visited 770 Banfield Pet Hospital facilities in 43 states in 2010, the report lists the top 10 most common diagnoses in dogs and cats.
+Compiled from the nearly 2.5 million dogs and 500,000 cats seen in Banfield hospitals in 2015, the report lists the top 10 most common diagnoses in dogs and cats.
 Additionally, it details six specific health conditions that are increasingly affecting our pets and have a considerable impact on our pet’s overall health.

-Named the most common disease in dogs and cats, dental disease affects 78% of dogs and 68%of cats over age 3, and its prevalence is on the rise with a 12.3% increase from 2006 to 2010.
+Named the most common disease in dogs and cats, dental disease affects 76% of dogs and 68% of cats over age 3, and its prevalence is on the rise with an 8% increase in dogs since the initial report five years ago.
 Dental disease includes tartar, gingivitis, periodontal disease, and other conditions affecting the teeth and gums, and in severe cases, it can lead to bacterial infections that impact the heart, liver and other vital organs.

 Prevention: Regular teeth cleaning, weekly brushing (try a piece of gauze wrapped around your fingertip if a toothbrush sounds too daunting), chew and rope toys that promote dental health and other dental cleaning options (see Woof Report’s past tip for more on the topic).